 Check out the GrowTeam opportunities below and fill out the sign-up form for each site you are interested in working on.

 The Grassroots Center has a freshly plowed quarter acre garden.
 Volunteers will plant veggies, medicinal herbs, perennials, help build lasting infrastructure, and co-create this space.
 The center is excited to transition to a collective community garden with a focus on supporting food sovereignty and racial justice in their community.

 The ShiftMeals Co-op Victory Garden is a collectively-managed garden located within the Tommy Thompson Community Gardens at the Intervale.
 A variety of vegetables, culinary and medicinal herbs, and small fruits are grown on 1,200 square feet.
 This season they are re-envisioning the site to become a mini market garden and produce much more food, with the help of many hands.
 Two garden co-managers will guide group activities on scheduled work days and smaller crews will work independently to keep up with defined tasks.

 Vermont Youth Conservation Corps, Richmond, VT

 The Farm at the Vermont Youth Conservation Corps is 10 acres located in Richmond, VT, where they grow certified organic vegetables and raise pastured pigs and chickens.
 VYCC is a non-profit farm committed to increasing food access for food insecure Vermont families through their Healthcare Share program.
 Each week they produce ~400 CSA shares to be distributed at health centers throughout the state to those faced with food insecurity.
-Volunteers are expected to come on either Tuesdays or Wednesdays from 8am-4pm through September.
+Volunteers are expected to come on Tuesdays from 8am-4pm through September.

 Bluffside Farm, Newport, VT